Joey Barton injured rival manager in tunnel push after match loss, jury told

 Former England international Joey Barton pushed over a rival manager after his team was defeated, causing him serious injuries to his face, a jury has been told.

-Barton, 38, went on trial on Monday accused of assaulting then Barnsley manager Daniel Stendel in the tunnel at the South Yorkshire side’s Oakwell Stadium, in April 2019, after the defendant’s Fleetwood Town side lost 4-2.
+Barton, 38, went on trial on Monday accused of assaulting then Barnsley manager Daniel Stendel in the tunnel at Oakwell, in April 2019, after the defendant’s Fleetwood side lost 4-2.

-Mr Goldsack said that the defendant ran past a number of people after the match and entered the tunnel behind Mr Stendel.
+Goldsack said that the defendant ran past a number of people after the match and entered the tunnel behind Stendel.

 He said: “Mr Stendel felt a push from behind and fell forward, hitting his face against that tunnel structure.